puppetlabs/gatling-puppet-load-test/simulation-runner/README-GENERATING-AGENT-SIMULATIONS.md

 $path_to_scala_file` and it will output the modified scala to a file named after the input file with .new added.
 So an updated `MySimulation.scala` would be called `MySimulation.scala.new`.
-The script does not apply Step 1, Step 7, or Step 10, but does do the rest of the changes below.
+The script does not apply Step 1, Step 7, Step 10, or Step 13, but does do the rest of the changes below.

 In the future we'd like to be able to fully automate the agent recording process so that we can set up jenkins jobs to take new recordings when a new version